Forensic Science (BS)

 Phone: (910) 672-1655

-Dr. Lieceng Zhu is an Associate Professor in the Department of Biological Sciences (DOBS) at Fayetteville State University (FSU).
+Dr. Lieceng Zhu is a Professor in the Department of Biological and Forensic Sciences (DBFS) at Fayetteville State University (FSU).
 She teaches a variety of Biology, Zoology, and Forensic Science courses including BIOL/FORS 431, Population Genetics; FORS 410, Technical Writing in Forensic Science; and ZOOL 310, Principle of Genetics.
 Dr. Zhu's research focuses on the impact of environmental stresses on resistance of wheat plants to the Hessian fly.
 Since 2009, she has trained 25 students in research and publications at FSU.
 Dr. Zhu has published 27 papers in peer-reviewed journals and given 20 presentations in international, national and regional conferences.
-Because of her efforts and accomplishments in research, Dr. Zhu was selected as the 2015-2016 Academician of the Year in both DOBS and the College of Arts and Sciences (CAS).
+Because of her efforts and accomplishments in research, Dr. Zhu was selected as the 2015-2016 Academician of the Year in both DBFS and the College of Health, Science, and Technology (CHST).
 Additionally, Dr. Zhu has devoted herself to the success of students, faculty, and the university through service.
-She has served as the Assistant Chair for five years, and served as the Interim Chair of the DOBS during the 2014-2015 academic year.
+She has served as the Assistant Chair for five years, and served as the Interim Chair of the DBFS during the 2014-2015 academic year.